wfeldt/libx86emu/README.md

 If the log buffer is full, `flush()` is called (if not NULL).
 The buffer is freed in `x86emu_done()`.

+The log buffer must be larger than 1024 bytes.

 ### x86emu_log